-In contrast to previous algorithms, which relied on parametric models, Kharroubi et al. (2007) -using the same data set as Brazier and colleagues- estimated a set of nonparametric (Bayesian) utility scores for the SF-6D.
-Notice that, as the next section will show, the assumptions behind our estimations are parametric, so our estimates cannot be directly compared to those inferred by Kharroubi et al. Nevertheless, as far as Kahrroubi et al.'s (2007) algorithm is affected by the 'floor' effect, the implications derived from using a different valuation method are also applicable to their model.
+In contrast to previous algorithms, which relied on parametric models, Kharroubi et al. (2007) -using the same data set as Brazier and colleagues- estimated a set of non-parametric (Bayesian) utility scores for the SF-6D.
+Notice that, as the next section will show, the assumptions behind our estimations are parametric, so our estimates cannot be directly compared to those inferred by Kharroubi et al. Nevertheless, as far as Kahrroubi et al.'s (2007) algorithm is affected by the floor effect, the implications derived from using a different valuation method are also applicable to their model.

-3. The valuation study
+3. The Valuation Study

+3.1.
 General design